awawa-dev/HyperHDR/README.md

 ### FAQ:

 <b>You don't need to use HDR source for usage of HyperHDR.
-You can just benefit from significant higher performance for captured video stream from USB grabber over Hyperion NG,  capability of using multithreading to avoid bottleneck resources, support for modern USB grabbers under Windows 10, improved image to led colors averaging new algorihtms, few tweaks that minimize blinking at the dark scenes and hardware support to tune up brightness, contrast, saturation and hue for a grabber.</b>
+You can just benefit from significant higher performance for captured video stream from USB grabber over Hyperion NG,  capability of using multithreading to avoid bottleneck resources, support for modern USB grabbers under Windows 10, improved image to led colors averaging new algorihtms, music capabilities and few tweaks that minimize blinking at the dark scenes and hardware support to tune up brightness, contrast, saturation and hue for a grabber.</b>

-The default settings in the LED color calibration are made for my setup, currently WS2801 ;) It's recommended for you to create your own.

 Try to play with grabber's hardware brightness and contrast as experimentents proved they can change even with some selected resolutions and FPS.
 And there are some different default values for brightness and contrast for Linux and Windows.
 Nothing is constant if you don't force specific value.
 For Ezcap 269 grabber I set brightness to 139 and preferable resolution is 1280x720 YUV.